-Policy & Implementation Principles
+Policy & Implementation Principles / Requirements

 In response to charter question 1 (A set of principles that would underpin any GNSO policy and implementation related discussions, taking into account existing GNSO Operating Procedures), the WG recommends adhering to the following principles when policy or implementation related issues arise in the implementation phase.
-NOTE: Section D is still under review by the WG and as such any input on this particular section is encouraged as part of the public comment period.

-The WG recommends that the following principles are adopted by the GNSO Council and ICANN Board to guide any future policy and implementation related work:
+The WG recommends that the following principles / requirements are adopted by the GNSO Council and ICANN Board to guide any future policy and implementation related work:

 A. Overarching Principle